stevedonovan/gentle-intro/src/1-basics.md

 And that is exactly what `for var in iter {}` does.

 This may seem an inefficient way to define a for-loop, but `rustc` does crazy-ass optimizations in release mode and it will be just as fast as a `while` loop.
-(Contrast with the situation on the JVM, where iterators always require allocation.
-The consequence is that funky functional stuff in Scala is _always_ going to be significantly slower than in Rust).

 Here is the first attempt to iterate over an array: